- Knowledge Base

 - Alt-text (on images)

-You can adjust or translate these manually for each language.
+These fields are important for SEO, so make sure you translate them manually for each language.
 Click here for instructions on updating the page info.

 - Text connected via Connect Data will not be translated.
 To translate this text, disconnect the widgets from the Content Library and translate them manually.